LindaNSIP/usecases/sample/test.md

 ![Cat](https://github.com/nsip/usecases/blob/master/sample/images/cat_back.jpg)

-Allow schools to securely provide SIS information to the Attendance product of their choice, and also to allow school attendance records to be published to a jurisdictional data hub.
+Allow schools to securely provide SIS information to the Attendance product of their choice, and also to allow school attendance recor ds to be published to a jurisdictional data hub.

 **[More...](#what-business-problem-does-this-use-case-address)**